You, or your plan nominee or child representative, can self-manage your funding unless:

 How do we decide if there is an unreasonable risk to you?

-• how well you make decisions and manage your money
+• how well you make decisions about your money .
+We’ll look at things like how well you:

 • if you were previously bankrupt or insolvent under administration, how well you manage your money now